RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 Functions that have an argument which is symbol or direct symbol shall return an indication of whether the identified variable existed before the function was executed.
-Clause nnn defines functions which manipulate Rexx variable pools.
-Where possible the functions comprising the variable pool interface are described in terms of the appropriate invocations of the functions defined in nnn.
+Clause <!--TODO-->nnn defines functions which manipulate Rexx variable pools.
+Where possible the functions comprising the variable pool interface are described in terms of the appropriate invocations of the functions defined in <!--TODO-->nnn.
 The first parameter on these calls is the state variable #Pool.
 If these Var_ functions do not return an indicator 'N', 'R', or 'D' then the API function shall return an error indication.

 ### API Set